remluben/rj/README.md

 ### Usage

-To use these helper functions, download this repository and include the *dist/rj.js* distribution file in your project.
+To use these helper functions, download this repository and include the *dist/rj.min.js* distribution file in your project.
+In order to use single functions, please copy and paste the required functions from the *dist/rj.js* file to your project's JavaScript code.

 ## Function reference